0alter0/blooket-altlist/README.md

 Discontinued due to Blooket converting to nextjs.
 Will comeback until everything is sorted out.
 (R.I.P)

-# blooket-altlist

-Blooket altlist is just a moderatly big list of blooket accounts, I'll update these every now and then.

 # FAQ (no one asks these, but I wanna clear up questions)

 Q:How are you doing this?
 A:That's the secret.